hackle/blogger/src/raw/presso-pragmatic-unit-testing.md

 ![slide 9](https://s3-ap-southeast-2.amazonaws.com/hacklewayne.com/img-09.jpg)

-We can also look at a "lesser" but brilliant type system, that of `TypeScript`, which I think strikes a pretty good balance, with some very very interesting features.
+We can also look at a "lesser" but no less brilliant type system, that of `TypeScript`, which I think strikes a pretty good balance, with some very very interesting features.

 ![slide 10](https://s3-ap-southeast-2.amazonaws.com/hacklewayne.com/img-10.jpg)